Super Lawyers

 Contact Miller & Zois About Diplegic Cerebral Palsy

 If you have a child that was recently diagnosed with diplegic cerebral palsy, it may be the result of medical negligence during labor and delivery.
 The birth injury lawyers at Miller & Zois have a long track record of delivering results for clients.
 We will fully investigate your case and tell you whether or not you have a claim for malpractice.
-Call us at 800-553-8082 or click here for a free online consultation.
+Call us at 800-553-8082 or get a free online consultation.

 Client Reviews